serenity-is/docs/faq/frequently_asked_questions.md

 **How can i reload/refresh a lookup editor data**

-Use *Q.ReloadLookup("MyModule.MyLookupKey")* to reload a lookup by its key.
+Use *reloadLookup("MyModule.MyLookupKey")* to reload a lookup by its key.

 **How to create filter editor for an Enum:**